Washi1337/AsmResolver/README.md

 #AsmResolver
 ---
 AsmResolver is a PE inspection library allowing .NET programmers to read, modify and write executable files.
 This includes .NET as well as native native images.
-The library exposes high-level representations of the , while still allowing the user to access low-level structures.
+The library exposes high-level representations of the PE, while still allowing the user to access low-level structures.

-AsmResolver is released under the GPL license.
+AsmResolver is released under the LGPL license.

 #Quick starters guide